ssfsx17/sky-islands/core.md

 This is one of the few times that dice are ever used in the game.

+## Mapless Rows

+In mapless combat, all combatants are in a specific **row** for their team.
+Furthermore, the **front row** must have at least three combatants.
+If a team's **front row** somehow has fewer than three combatants, then someone from another row is automatically pushed to the front.

+Furthermore, there cannot be any empty rows.
+Whichever row is not the **front row** must at least start as the second row immediately behind the front, then the third, and so on.

 ## Actions

 Each combatant gets four **Action Points**, or APs for short.
 The possible actions are: